I write about power, compliance, and the social contracts we’re never taught how to negotiate.

 This isn’t theoretical for me.
 It’s personal.

 For much of my life, I learned how to comply because the power dynamics were stacked against me.
-That learning took me into some strange and disorienting places—including working for a man who plausibly claimed to be Satoshi Nakamoto, the inventor of Bitcoin, who used promised opportunity to coerce compliance—and before that into prison, where powerlessness isn’t abstract and survival depends on knowing when not to speak.
+That learning took me into some strange places—including working for a man who plausibly claimed to be Satoshi Nakamoto and used promised opportunity to coerce compliance—and before that into prison, where powerlessness isn’t abstract and survival depends on knowing when not to speak.

-Those experiences gave me an unflinching view of how power actually works: how abuse, stigma, and poverty narrow people’s options; how shame keeps people silent; and how institutions can reward those who exploit the imbalance.
+Those experiences gave me an unflinching view of how power actually works: how stigma and poverty narrow people’s options, how shame keeps people quiet, and how institutions often protect those who exploit the imbalance.

 I don’t write to sensationalize harm.
-I write to understand how it becomes normalized and how it’s protected.
+I write to understand how it becomes normalized and how people survive inside it.

 What I Write About

-My work explores the invisible social contracts that govern workplaces, relationships, families, and institutions.
-The unspoken rules that determine who gets believed, who gets protected, and who pays the price for refusal.
+My work explores the invisible social contracts that govern workplaces, relationships, families, and institutions—the unspoken rules that determine who is believed, who is protected, and who pays the price for refusal.

 The Work

-My essays, reporting, and public conversations are where I explore what those experiences reveal—not just about me, but about the systems we all move through, often without language for what’s happening inside them.
+My essays, reporting, and conversations explore what those experiences reveal about the systems we all move through, often without language for what’s happening inside them.

 Subscribe